The best poems of fatherhood and fathers selected by Dr Oliver Tearle

 Theodore Roethke, ‘My Papa’s Waltz’.
 In this poem, whose rhythm echoes that of a waltz dance, Roethke recalls the time he danced with his father in their kitchen.
 He remembers the smell of whiskey on his father’s breath and his mother’s disapproving stares as she looks on.

 Dylan Thomas, ‘Do Not Go Gentle into That Good Night’.
+Some classic father poems are written about fathers; this one is written to the poet’s father.
 One of Dylan Thomas’s most famous and best-loved poems, ‘Do Not Go Gentle Into That Good Night’ is a villanelle, a poem divided into three-line stanzas where the same two repeated lines of verse comprise the last line of each alternating stanza.
 This poetic form enables Thomas to use the title within the poem as both an instruction (or request) and a simple indicative statement.
 Written about the death of Thomas’s own father, the poem was completed not long before Dylan himself would die, aged just 39, in 1953.
 Hear Thomas reading ‘Do Not Go Gentle Into That Good Night’ here.

 Sylvia Plath, ‘Daddy’.
 One of Sylvia Plath’s most famous poems, ‘Daddy’ controversially links the father in the poem to a Nazi officer, and references the Holocaust.
 Variously seen as a highly autobiographical ‘confessional’ poem and as an extremely loose fictionalised account of Plath’s own relationship to her father (an entomologist and bee-expert who died when Plath was just eight), ‘Daddy’ continues to generate much discussion amongst Plath’s readers and critics.